38 Ways to Use the Library from Home

 Over 500 videos of past onstage interviews with today's leading writers and thinkers.

 Need help?
 Have questions?
 You can contact our Answerline service by email, at email@example.com or by phone at 416-397-5981.
-And remember, as long as some library branches are still closed, we won't charge you fines.
+Did you know that Toronto Public Library has permanently ended late fines for everyone?

 Edit: Online Book Clubs added, Mar.
 19, 2020